-A free library card is available to residents of Sheldon and the surrounding area.
-Adults may be issued a Library card upon receipt of a completed and signed registration form along with a photo ID and proof of residency (i.e. current utility bill with mailing address).
+Residents of Sheldon and contracting cities can obtain a free library card.
+Adults may be issued a Library card upon receipt of a completed and signed registration form, a photo ID, and proof of residency (e.g., a current utility bill with mailing address).

-Student cards are issued to children who are entering kindergarten through sixth grade.
-A parent or guardian present at the time of registration.
+Student cards are issued to children entering kindergarten through sixth grade.
+A parent or guardian must be present at the time of registration.

-Residents of the Third Judicial District Residential Treatment Facility are not eligible for Library cards.
+Third Judicial District Residential Treatment Facility residents are not eligible for Library cards.